evgenyrahman/bb-to-gh-migrator/README-map_teams_to_repos.md

 | 3 | `Write` | `push` | Read and write access |
 | 4 | `Triage` | `triage` | Triage access (manage issues/PRs) |
 | 5 (Lowest) | `Read` | `pull` | Read-only access |

+### Custom Repository Roles

+**Custom Role Handling:**
+- Custom roles are automatically detected from your GitHub organization
+- When team members have custom roles, those take priority over standard roles
+- If multiple custom roles exist for a team, the first one found is used
+- Custom roles are applied using GitHub's `role_name` API parameter

+**Mixed Role Scenarios:**
+- **Team with only custom roles**: Uses the first custom role found
+- **Team with only standard roles**: Uses standard hierarchy (Admin > Maintain > Write > Triage > Read)
+- **Team with mixed roles**: Custom roles take priority; standard roles are used as fallback

 ### Example Scenarios